 Humiliation Conga: Quite a few, with Overclock and Make's comeuppance standing out in particular.

 Hyperspace Arsenal: Commercially available from talented Devisors with the usual caveats on purchasing devices that break the laws of physics.
 Plus several kinds of warpers can do this for themselves and/or others.
-Thuban and Holdout come to mind.
+Like Thuban and Holdout.

 Idiot Ball: Several, some deliberate and in character.
 The worst would have to be Amanda Chulkris, supposedly a computent magician and teacher but asks a barely trained clairvoyant to demonstrate by reading Sara's palm.
 Scrying a great old one isn't a good idea and the clairvoyant loses ownership of her soul.
 So far no one has called Amanda out on this.